duro80/Makefile4CubeMX/readme.md

  - libnewlib-arm-none-eabi

 ## Usage
+Before using the script CubeMX2Makefile.py make sure the software STM32CubeMX are set these preferences:
+In Project/Settings:
+ - Toolchain IDE: SW4STM32
+ - Generate under root is unchecked

+Open terminal in directory, where CubeMX generated the SW4STM32 project:

+	CubeMX2Makefile.py .

+## Configuration
  The script look for make_args (located in project direcory) where is predefined preprocessor directives.
 Syntax for this file:
 <pre>
    =DIRECTIVE_NAME